VincePimentel/VincePimentel.github.io/_posts/2018-11-15-cli_data_gem_portfolio_project.markdown

 ZIP + 4:  9997
 ```

+All standardized addresses created are saved only for that session (does not persist and gets lost when the program gets terminated) until I utilize databases.
+I can also extend the program and add more features such as ZIP code/city/state lookup and package tracking to build a more complete shipping tool/utility.

 Doing this project was fun and has taught me a lot.
 It helped me better understand some topics I was confused about and wrap up everything I have learned so far from the curriculum.
 I used Pry extensively to look into methods and variables to make sure they are returning the correct values and [repl.it](https://repl.it) to experiment with and test ideas I had in mind.